Recruiting Tech Stack: Essential Tools Every Modern Hiring Team Needs

 2. What's the difference between a screening tool and an AI interviewing tool?

 Screening tools evaluate candidates using fixed tests like coding challenges or MCQs, making them useful for large-scale filtering.
 AI interviewing tools go further by running adaptive, conversational interviews that adjust based on candidate responses and assess depth of thinking.
+This is where best ai tools for recruitment are increasingly being adopted to improve quality beyond basic filtering.

 3. How do AI interviews work?

 An AI interviewing platform uses a predefined evaluation rubric set by the hiring team.
 It conducts a structured but adaptive conversation, asks follow-up questions based on responses, and generates outputs like recordings, transcripts, and a detailed scorecard mapped to the rubric.
+This reflects the growing use of ai powered tools for recruitment in structured evaluation workflows.

 4. Do AI video interviewing tools replace human interviewers?

 No. AI interviewing tools are designed to support, not replace, human interviewers.
 They handle high-volume early-stage interviews so recruiters and hiring managers can focus on shortlisted candidates and final decisions.
+This highlights the evolving role of ai in recruitment, where AI handles scale while humans handle judgment.

 5. How does an AI interviewing platform fit into an existing ATS or screening stack?